EdwardYe2024/EdwardYe2024.github.io/_posts/2019-03-27-hello world.md

 ---

 > “Yeah It's on. ”

 # Hey

 This is my first blog.

-I will share my life and some knowledge.
+I will share my life and some studies.

 Hope you can find something interesting here.